2-satisfiability: Limited backtracking

 Intuitively, the algorithm follows all chains of inference after making each of its choices.
 This either leads to a contradiction and a backtracking step, or, if no contradiction is derived, it follows that the choice was a correct one that leads to a satisfying assignment.
 Therefore, the algorithm either correctly finds a satisfying assignment or it correctly determines that the input is unsatisfiable.

 Even et al. did not describe in detail how to implement this algorithm efficiently.
 They state only that by "using appropriate data structures in order to find the implications of any decision", each step of the algorithm (other than the backtracking) can be performed quickly.
 However, some inputs may cause the algorithm to backtrack many times, each time performing many steps before backtracking, so its overall complexity may be nonlinear.
 To avoid this problem, they modify the algorithm so that, after reaching each choice point, it begins simultaneously testing both of the two assignments for the variable set at the choice point, spending equal numbers of steps on each of the two assignments.
 As soon as the test for one of these two assignments would create another choice point, the other test is stopped, so that at any stage of the algorithm there are only two branches of the backtracking tree that are still being tested.
 In this way, the total time spent performing the two tests for any variable is proportional to the number of variables and clauses of the input formula whose values are permanently assigned.
 As a result, the algorithm takes linear time in total.
+In experimental comparisons on randomly-generated instances, a version of this backtracking algorithm was faster than other linear-time algorithms.